irinaancuta1785/beyond-the-cover/README.md

 I made the book titles bold and put author names in italics to make them stand out.
 Took me a while to figure out the font-family CSS but I found some good examples on W3Schools.

 ### **Imagery**
-I found all my images on free stock photo websites like Pexels and Unsplash:
+I found all my images on free stock photo websites like Pexels and Unsplash or Pinterest:
 - The main background image shows books with a cozy vibe
 - Each book discussion has an actual book cover image so people can see what the book looks like
 - I made sure all images have alt text for accessibility (learned this is important in our web development module)